 Sonja Elen Kisa, a Toronto-based translator and linguist, invented Toki Pona in 2001 .
 This is possibly the world’s smallest language, with little more than 100 words and 14 letters.

-Many words are created as compounds.
+Many words are compounds.
 Purple, for example, translates as “laso (blue) loje (red)”.

 Toki Pona mainly borrows from European languages such as English, Finnish, and Dutch, but also from Chinese, Acadian French, and Tok Pisin.

 Fun fact: The creation of compound words in Toki Pona is quite subjective and depends on individual perception.
 For example, the term “car” translates as: